 Mine Train Trivia

-The park originally planned for the Mine Train to have more theming including sending the train across a burning bridge (kept aflame by butane).
+The park originally planned for the Mine Train to have more theming including sending the train across a butane-powered burning bridge.

-The section after the second lift hill had to be re-profiled after the ride opened and was deemed too violent.
-Originally there were more turns and a section of speed bumps that caused many riders to lose their belongings.
+The section after the second lift hill had to be re-profiled after the ride opened and was deemed too wild for most riders.
+Originally there were more turns and a section of speed bumps that caused many guests to lose their belongings.

 A Temporary Waterfall